-At New Hall, students belong to one of eight vertical houses, which form communities and help to create a sense of belonging.
+At New Hall, students belong to one of six vertical houses, which form communities and help to create a sense of belonging.

 Weekly house meetings provide opportunities for interaction between students from different year groups, enabling students to learn from the experiences of their peers.
 The house system also helps to foster a healthy spirit of competition between students, as well as giving them the chance to appreciate one another’s talents and abilities.